-This information document (MiFID Information pack - Part 1: General Information Document) together with the "MiFID Information pack - Part 2: Risk Disclosure - overview of the main characteristics and risks of financial instruments", jointly hereinafter referred to as "MiFID Information Package", is addressed to existing or potential customers of the Bank providing necessary information about the investment and related ancillary services for transactions in Financial Instruments provided by Eurobank Cyprus Limited (the Bank or Eurobank) and its affiliates.
+This information document hereinafter referred to as "MiFID Information Package" is addressed to existing or potential customers of the Bank providing necessary information about the investment and related ancillary services for transactions in Financial Instruments provided by Eurobank Cyprus Limited (the Bank or Eurobank) and its affiliates.

-The MiFID Information Package and the information provided therein should NOT be construed and/or considered and/or taken to constitute advice and/or solicitation and/or an offer or a recommendation or solicitation to enter into any transaction or buy or sell any Financial Instrument or to make any investment and/or as any other investment advice.
+This document and the information provided herein should NOT be construed and/or considered and/or taken to constitute advice and/or solicitation and/or an offer or a recommendation or solicitation to enter into any transaction or buy or sell any Financial Instrument or to make any investment and/or as any other investment advice.
 The Bank, its affiliates, its officers and its employees are not in the business of providing tax or legal advice.
 Nothing contained herein is intended or written to be used, and cannot be used or relied upon, by any person as legal or tax advice.